 In place of a tax professional, you could use tax accounting software, the pricing of which ranges from free to a few hundred dollars.
 Another option that will help you avoid tax preparation costs altogether for filing federal taxes is by filing independently, for free.
-Starting in 2022, almost anyone can file taxes for free on IRS.gov or with the IRS2Go app.
-You can prepare and file your federal income tax online using guided tax preparation, and find additional guidance in the abundance of free tax resources for the self-employed, available online.
+Starting back in 2022, almost anyone can file taxes for free using IRS Free File available on IRS.gov or via the IRS2Go app.
+You can prepare and file your federal income tax online using guided tax preparation, and find additional guidance in the abundance of free tax resources for business owners, available online.

 Why it pays off to hire a tax professional

 Filing your taxes on your own might save you money, but it can also be stressful and time-consuming – and your time and peace of mind are valuable!
 Self-employment taxes aren’t as straightforward as filing taxes as an employee, as you don’t have an employer to submit and deposit employment taxes on your behalf.
 As you’re self-employed, you’ll need to set aside time to prepare everything yourself, including filling out the correct tax forms, showing proof of income, submitting your expenses, and more.
 Sometimes it pays off to hire a professional, knowing they have everything under control and will prepare and file your taxes, error-free.
 Consider it part of the cost of starting a business.

 Bear in mind that 52.6% of accounting practices are paperless, so you can work with CPAs remotely, and share any relevant docs via email or online folders.